TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 The tcam-uvc-extension-loader is our internal replacement for uvcdynctrl.

-It's only purpose is to load UVC extension units for usb cameras.
+It's only purpose is to load UVC extension units for USB cameras.

 The description files for the extension units are written in json and are a direct representation of the underlying struct that is submitted to the kernel.

-For a description of the uvc driver mapping command, please refer to the `kernel documentation <https://www.kernel.org/doc/html/latest/media/v4l-drivers/uvcvideo.html#uvcioc-ctrl-map-map-a-uvc-control-to-a-v4l2-control>`_.
+For a description of the UVC driver mapping command, please refer to the `kernel documentation <https://www.kernel.org/doc/html/latest/media/v4l-drivers/uvcvideo.html#uvcioc-ctrl-map-map-a-uvc-control-to-a-v4l2-control>`_.

 Arguments